Brittle star: Digestion

 The mouth is rimmed with five jaws, and serves as an anus (egestion) as well as a mouth (ingestion).
 Behind the jaws is a short esophagus and a stomach cavity which occupies much of the dorsal half of the disk.
 Digestion occurs within 10 pouches or infolds of the stomach, which are essentially ceca, but unlike in sea stars, almost never extend into the arms.
 The stomach wall contains glandular hepatic cells.

 Ophiuroids are generally scavengers or detritivores.
 Small organic particles are moved into the mouth by the tube feet.
 Ophiuroids may also prey on small crustaceans or worms.
 Basket stars in particular may be capable of suspension feeding, using the mucus coating on their arms to trap plankton and bacteria.
 They extend one arm out and use the other four as anchors.
 Brittle stars will eat small suspended organisms if available.
 In large, crowded areas, brittle stars eat suspended matter from prevailing seafloor currents.

 Many species in the family Ophiuridae are carnivorous.
-Ophiura Linnaeus hunts epibenthic animals and the Antarctic Ophiosparte gigas is an active predator.
-Ophiura albida Forbes and Ophiura sarsii Lütken eat both infaunal prey, carrion and seafloor organic matter, and Ophionereis reticulata is omnivorous and feeds on algae, polychaetes and detritus.
+Ophiura ophiura hunts epibenthic animals and the Antarctic Ophiosparte gigas is an active predator.
+Ophiura albida and Ophiura sarsii eat both infaunal prey, carrion and seafloor organic matter.
+Ophionereis reticulata is omnivorous and feeds on algae, polychaetes and detritus.

 In basket stars, the arms are used to sweep food rhythmically to the mouth.
 Ophiopsammus maculata consumes Nothofagus pollen in the New Zealand fjords (since those trees hang over the water).
-Eurylina clings to coral branches to browse on the polyps.
+Some Euryalida cling to coral branches to browse on the polyps.